 - Establish a system for taking turns talking, such as raising a hand or passing a special object.

-- Try to keep the child on the topic at hand.
+- Try to keep the children on the topic at hand.

 - Keep the length of conversation appropriate to the developmental level of the children.

-- Use your voice and body to encourage conversation.
+- Use verbal and non-verbal cues to encourage conversation.

 Points of Interest